 The LQCD research program is an extension of the LQCD-ext II Computing Project, which ended on September 20, 2019.
-LQCD will support the continued acquisition and operation of institutional computing hardware at existing facilities located at Brookhaven National Laboratory (BNL) and Fermi National Accelerator Laboratory (FNAL).
-BNL and FNAL will provide facilities and infrastructure that deliver the mid-scale computing required by the LQCD Program.
+LQCD will support the continued procurement of institutional computing hardware resources located at Brookhaven National Laboratory (BNL) and Fermi National Accelerator Laboratory (FNAL).
+BNL and FNAL provide facilities and infrastructure that deliver the mid-scale computing required by the LQCD Program.
 They will also provide computing professionals to plan, design, deploy, and operate the computing systems.